 At my first high school, I was frequently sent out of class to go enlarge my assignments when the teacher forgot to do so.
 We saved these hall passes that contained teacher signatures and times that I was gone, and used them as evidence to show that my work frequently was not enlarged for certain classes.
 These experiences taught me a lot about self-advocacy.

 IEP/504 meeting notes

 My mom took notes on everything that was said during my meetings, and who it was said by.
 She didn’t rely on my case manager or other people present to prepare a transcript.
 In some school districts, parents can record an audio transcript during the meeting, but that option was never available to us.

 If the school district sends it, save it.
-This is extremely helpful for filling out a timeline of events, and is less stressful than trying to remember who said what, and when.
+This is extremely helpful for filling out a timeline of events.
+It’s also less stressful than trying to remember who said what, and when.
 In addition to an online backup, print out emails and save the files in a backup location as well.

 Graded assignments, or assignments in an inaccessible format

 I saved copies of every assignment I received, as well as keeping copies of the assignments that were not in an accessible format.
-We would check these grades against the grades in our school database, and save the inaccessible materials as evidence that my 504/IEP was not followed in the classroom.
+My mom and I would check these grades against the grades in our school database.
+We would also save the inaccessible materials as evidence that my 504/IEP was not followed in the classroom.
 For a couple of assignments, I had attached my hall pass at the top so there was a signed time/date stamp.